markmehere/Aerofoil/Documentation/readme.txt

 - Alt-Enter toggles full screen.

-GAMEPAD SUPPORT
+GAMEPAD SUPPORT (WINDOWS)
 -------------------------------------------------------------------------------
 XInput gamepads are supported.
 Other gamepads may be supported via third-party software that maps them to XInput (i.e. PS4 gamepads are supported via DS4Windows)

 LEGAL NOTICES